statusbits/smartthings/remote-controller.md

 to control essential functions of the [SmartThings](http://www.smartthings.com) home automation system.

-Each button of the remote control can be individually configured to perform any (or all) of the following actions:
+Remote Controller supports remote control with up to 99 buttons.
+Each button can be individually configured to perform any (or all) of the following
+actions:

 * Execute [Routines](https://support.smartthings.com/hc/en-us/articles/205380034-Meet-Routines)
 * Change [Modes](https://support.smartthings.com/hc/en-us/articles/200962880-How-Do-Modes-Work-)